 NATIONAL BEVERAGE CORP.
-PROXY FOR ANNUAL MEETING OF STOCKHOLDERS - OCTOBER 17, 1997 SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY
+PROXY FOR ANNUAL MEETING OF SHAREHOLDERS - OCTOBER 17, 1997 SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY

-The undersigned hereby constitutes and appoints Dean A. McCoy and David J. Boden, and each of them, with full power of substitution, attorneys and proxies to represent and to vote all of the shares of Common Stock which the undersigned would be entitled to vote, with all powers the undersigned would possess if personally present, at the Annual Meeting of the Stockholders of NATIONAL BEVERAGE CORP., to be held at the Sheraton Long Beach, 333 East Ocean Boulevard, Long Beach, California 90802, on October 17, 1997 at 2:00 PM local time, and at any adjournments or postponements thereof, on all matters coming before said meeting:
+The undersigned hereby constitutes and appoints David J. Boden and Dean A. McCoy, and each of them, with full power of substitution, attorneys and proxies to represent and to vote all of the shares of Common Stock which the undersigned would be entitled to vote, with all powers the undersigned would possess if personally present, at the Annual Meeting of the Shareholders of NATIONAL BEVERAGE CORP., to be held at , on October 17, 1997 at 2:00 p.m. local time, and at any adjournments or postponements thereof, on all matters coming before said meeting: